robot670/Anirudh_BlueStamp_Portfolio/index.md

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PIYOtmZmPDk?si=pDYBdSPcMP7ViUBq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 **Description**
-For my second milestone, I coded servo movements, allowing me to precicely control servo positions.
+For my second milestone, I coded servo movements, allowing me to precisely control servo positions.
 I also added an HCO-5 Bluetooth module to send inputs from my phone to the Arduino.
 To do this, I made an app on MIT App Inventor with buttons coded to send number inputs to the Arduino.
 The Arduino then uses the inputs to send commands to the servos, moving the arm.

 How does the HCO 5 work